thofisch/doc-12factor/docs/api-first.md

 # API First

-Regardless of the type of application the ultimate goal might very well be to have that application be a participant in an ecosystem of services.
+Regardless of the type of application, the ultimate goal might very well be to have that application be a participant in an ecosystem of services.

 Even if, at the outset, the service is not a part of a larger ecosystem, the discipline of starting development at the API level still pays enough dividends to make it worth the effort.